 The Issuer commenced business on 16 July 1990.
 Its principal business is banking, including the trading of derivative products linked to interest rates, foreign exchange, equities, commodities and credit.
 The primary objective of the Issuer is to provide comprehensive treasury and risk management derivative product services.
 The Issuer has established a significant presence in global derivative markets through offering a full range of derivative products and continues to develop new products in response to the needs of its customers and changes in underlying markets.
 The business is managed as a part of the Global Markets and Investment Banking and Capital Markets Divisions of Credit Suisse AG.
-For more information on Credit Suisse International's principal markets and activities, see sub-sections "Business Model", on page 3, and "Strategy", on pages 4 to 5 of the 2021 CSi Annual Report.
+For more information on Credit Suisse International's principal markets and activities, see sub-sections "Business Model", on page 3 (page 5 of the PDF file), and "Purpose, strategy and clients", on pages 3 to 4 (pages 5 to 6 of the PDF file) of the 2022 CSi Annual Report.

-The liquidity and capital requirements of CSi are managed as an integral part of the wider Credit Suisse framework.
+The liquidity and capital requirements of the Issuer are managed as an integral part of the wider Credit Suisse framework.
 This includes the local regulatory liquidity and capital requirements in the UK.
-CSi has direct access to funding sources of the Group.
-After making enquiries of the Group, the Directors of the Issuer have received a confirmation that the Group will ensure that the Issuer maintains a sound financial position and is able to meet its debt obligations for the foreseeable future.
-For further information on the Issuer's expected financing of its business activities, please see "Capital Resources" and "Liquidity" under the heading "Performance" on pages 9 to 10 of the 2021 CSi Annual Report, and the first paragraph under the heading "Information incorporated by reference into this Registration Document" on page 19 of the CSi Registration Document.
-For information on Credit Suisse AG's expected financing of its business activities, please see "III - Treasury, Risk, Balance sheet and Off-balance sheet - Liquidity and funding management" and "III - Treasury, Risk, Balance sheet and Off-balance sheet - Capital management" on pages 112 to 121 of the 2021 CS Annual Report (pages 130 to 139 of the PDF file).
-In addition, for the
+The Issuer has direct access to funding sources of the CS AG Group.
+The CS AG Group will ensure that the Issuer maintains a sound financial position and is able to meet its debt obligations for the foreseeable future.
+For further information on the Issuer's expected financing of its business activities, please see "Capital Resources" and "Liquidity" under the heading "Performance" on pages 7 to 8 (pages 9 and 10 of the PDF file), respectively, of the 2022 CSi Annual Report, and the first paragraph under the heading "Information incorporated by reference" on page 20 of the CSi Registration Document.